 Step 2: Cook the crepes!

-- Heat a crepe pan or a large non-stick skillet over medium low heat.
+- Heat a 12-inch non-stick skillet over medium low heat.
 Add a bit of butter or vegan butter to the pan to coat the bottom.
 Wipe out excess with a paper towel.
 CAREFULLY!
 Don't burn your fingers.

 - Using a ⅓ cup scoop, add batter to the center of the pan and then pick it up and swirl it with your wrist so the batter spreads toward the edges of the pan in a circle shape.
 (This might take a bit of practice.
 The crepes will taste just as good even if they are not perfectly round!)